 3. Fraud Detection and Prevention

-Fraud is a significant concern in the life insurance industry.
-Gen AI can detect unusual patterns and predict potential fraudulent activities before they occur.
+Efficient fraud detection in life insurance is the need of the hour.
+Gen AI can detect unusual patterns and predict potential fraudulent activities before it occurs.
 By continuously learning from new data, Gen AI systems become more skilled in identifying fraud, safeguarding both the insurer and the insured.

 Boost Productivity with Life Insurance Policy Administration Solution